-- H. Cross sections of new buildings and appurtenances at a scale equal to or greater than the site plan scale at three or more locations perpendicular to the contours through the building site shall be clearly shown on the topographic map and sealed by a registered professional, or as determined by the Town Manager or designee. - I. A detailed outdoor lighting plan indicating the proposed luminaire locations on the building and on the site (if applicable); the type of illuminating devices including; the manufacture's catalog cut sheets and drawings; and photometrics that describe the illuminating devices; the fixtures, lamps, lumens and, supports, the beam angles, and other devices. - J. 3 Dimensional Scaled Computer Model or A Scaled Study Model: The applicant shall submit a scaled 3D computer model or a scaled study model for Hillside Building Committee review. - a.
-3D Computer Model: A computer generated 3-dimensional model, with accurate points of reference superimposed on it; showing the appearance of the building, lot, landscaping, and skyline.
+- G. Cross sections of new buildings and appurtenances at a scale equal to or greater than the site plan scale at three or more locations perpendicular to the contours through the Building Site shall be clearly shown on the topographic map and sealed by a registered professional, or other professionals as determined by the Town Manager or designee. - H. A detailed outdoor lighting plan indicating the proposed luminaire locations on the building and on the site (if applicable); the type of illuminating devices including; the manufacturer's catalog cut sheets and drawings; and photometrics that describe the illuminating devices; the fixtures, lamps, lumens, supports, beam angles, and other devices. - I. 3 Dimensional Scaled Computer Model or A Scaled Study Model: The applicant shall submit a scaled 3D computer model or a scaled study model for Hillside Building Committee review. - a.
+3D Computer Model: A computer generated 3-dimensional model, with accurate points of reference superimposed on it; showing the appearance of the building, Lot, landscaping, and skyline.
 The model must accurately represent the massing of all structures and roof forms as well as the following: - i.
 All windows, exterior doors and skylights. - ii.
 A sufficient area of the property to visually relate the proposed structure and accessory uses to the natural terrain. - iii.
-The location of the driveway access in relation to the nearest roadway. - b.
+The location of the Driveway access in relation to the nearest roadway.